bigjosh/Move38-Arduino-Platform/README.md

 #### Manual Installation
+You should probably only  do manual install if you plan on hacking the blinks API and contributing changes back up to the master repo on Github.

 Click on the "Download ZIP" button in the upper right corner.
-Exctract the ZIP file, and move the extracted folder to the location "**~/Documents/Arduino/hardware**".
-Create the "hardware" folder if it doesn't exist.
+Exctract the ZIP file, and move the extracted files to the location "**~/Documents/Arduino/hardware/Move38/avr**".
+Create the folder if it doesn't exist.
+This readme file should be located at "**~/Documents/Arduino/hardware/Move38/avr/README.md**" when you are done.

 Open Arduino IDE, and a new category in the boards menu called "Move38" will show up.

+The "**~/Documents/Arduino/hardware/Move38/avr**" folder is a Git repo and is also set up for easy editing in Atmel Studio with a solution inside the `\AS7` sub-folder.

 ## Getting started with Move38 Blinks on Arduino